joagre/ratatoskr/ideas/r.md

 }
 ```

-In the [Building and Executing](building-and-executing) chapter the
+In the [Building and Executing](building-and-executing) above the
-*zarah* project was introduced and it had the follwoing module
+*zarah* project was introduced and it had the following directry
-hierarchy:
+hierarchy of modules:

 ```
+$ cd zarah
+$ find .
+.
 ./src
 ./src/main.sa
 ./src/utils